-- Enable professional development for all employees; don’t be distracted by only the top or bottom performers.
+- Enable professional development for all employees.
+Don’t be distracted by just the top or bottom performers.

 - Delegate your best work.
-Not exactly how Evanish puts it in his blog, but an incredible lesson I learned while earning my master’s in leadership and working in that design team where sharing great work wasn’t the status quo.
-I can tell you from personal experience that sharing the good stuff is rewarding for both leader and employee.
+Not exactly how Evanish puts it in his blog, but a personal mantra I embraced while earning my master’s in leadership and managing a design team where sharing great work wasn’t the status quo.
+Delegating the good stuff, rather than solely handing off the grunt work, is rewarding for both leader and employee.
 Try it!

 Flickr photo by Jessica Lucia